 A Take Home Message

-This piece outlined the symptoms and provided the facts about posttraumatic stress disorder (PTSD), identified some of the most successful methods for treating PTSD, and introduced the concept of posttraumatic growth (PTG), or recovering from trauma to find yourself at a new and improved baseline.
+This piece about positive trauma therapy outlined the symptoms and provided the facts about posttraumatic stress disorder (PTSD), identified some of the most successful methods for treating PTSD, and introduced the concept of posttraumatic growth (PTG), or recovering from trauma to find yourself at a new and improved baseline.

 What do you think about PTG?
 Do you believe that “what doesn’t kill you makes you stronger?”
-Have you tried any of these tools or techniques?
+Have you tried any of these positive trauma therapy tools or techniques?
 Let us know in the comments!

 Thank you for reading!